nwhitehead/ChatPromptPro/README.md

 Followups:

 * Rewrite the suggestions but with more energy and pizzazz
-* Rewrite the suggestions with a more formal tone
+* Rewrite the suggestions with a more relaxed and informal tone
-* Rewrite the suggestions with a more informal tone
+* Rewrite the suggestions with a more formal and old-fashioned tone
 * Rewrite the suggestions taking into account _______

 Did a test, this prompt with rewriting took 1400 tokens with GPT-4.